C4ptainCrunch/thesis/source/index.rst

 How to compare more than two agents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As described above, transitivity can not be proved in all cases so we can not use a sorting algorithm to order our agents.
-We thus have to resort to a round-robin tournament where the relation :math:`\succ` is evaluated between every pair of agent.
+We thus have to resort to a round-robin tournament where the relation :math:`\succeq` is evaluated between every pair of agent.

 We have 6 algorithms, each with some continuous or discrete parameters.
 Even if we restrict every parameter to a small finite set of values (let's say 100), we would still have 600 agents to compare.
 This would in turn make a tournament of size :math:`600^2` where each evaluation of the relation requires 50 matches.
 This method would thus require :math:`600^2 * 50 = 18\,000\,000` matches.
 Playing such a big number of matches is hardly feasible so we resort to a more frugal approach.